bradchesney79/effortless-hs256-jwt/README.md

 So, this is a low level library designed to:

-- Allow you to specify the config parameters via passing them as arguments in the Ehjwt object instantiation
-- Allow you to specify a path and config file, I recommend config/ehjwt-conf.php
-- Allow you to specify the config parameters with environment variables*

 - Allow you to rest easy that the algorithm will always be HS256
 - Allow you to create a JWT Token string with standard and custom claims
 - Allow you to edit claims